saucelabs/sauce-docs/docs/mobile-apps/features/ios-version-management.md

 - `latest` or `current_major` - The latest installed version of the current major version.
 - `previous_major` - The latest installed version of the previous major version.

-For example, if the latest major released version of iOS is `16` and the latest installed version in the Sauce Labs cloud is `16.4`, then `latest` and `current_major` will both point to `16.4`.
+If the latest major released version of iOS is `16` and the latest installed version in the Sauce Labs cloud is `16.4`, then `latest` and `current_major` will both point to `16.4`.

 If the latest previous major released version of iOS is `15` and the latest installed version in the Sauce Labs cloud is `15.5`, then `previous_major` will point to `15.5`.

 When Sauce Labs releases new versions of iOS, the aliases will be updated to automatically point to the latest installed versions.

 :::note
-There are a few things to be aware of when using these aliases:

-- Apple doesn't release every version of iOS for every device.
-For example,
+Apple doesn't release every version of iOS for every device.
+For example:
   - iOS 16 is not released for the iPhone 7/Plus because Apple stopped support.
 If you use the `latest` or `current_major` aliases, Sauce Labs will automatically select the latest version of iOS that is available for the device you are testing on.
   - Not every iOS minor version update leads to a new iOS Simulator version.
 New Simulator versions are released when Apple updates the underlying Xcode version.
 For example, iOS 15.1 is not released as a new Simulator version because it is not released with Xcode 13.1 or XCODE 13.2, which is the same Xcode version as iOS 15.0.
 More information about Xcode and iOS versions can be found [here](https://xcodereleases.com/?scope=release).